-- 248. The Privileges or Immunities Clause of the Fourteenth Amendment to the U.S. Constitution states that: "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States." - 249.
-The Privileges or Immunities Clause was intended to guarantee citizens' right to earn a living in the occupation of their choice, free from unreasonable or unnecessary government regulation. - 250.
-Iowa's prohibition against opening an institutional health facility and offering surgery services without prior government approval, on its face and as applied, violates that right because it is arbitrary, unreasonable, and not related to the advancement of any legitimate government interest. - 251.
-Physician plaintiffs have been and continue to be harmed by enforcement of Iowa's certificate-of-need program.
+- 212. The Privileges or Immunities Clause of the Fourteenth Amendment to the U.S. Constitution states that: "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States." - 213.
+The Privileges or Immunities Clause was intended to guarantee citizens' right to earn a living in the occupation of their choice, free from unreasonable or unnecessary government regulation. - 214.
+Iowa's prohibition against opening an institutional health facility and offering surgery services without prior government approval, on its face and as applied, violates that right because it is arbitrary, unreasonable, and not related to the advancement of any legitimate government interest. - 215.
+Plaintiff-physicians have been and continue to be harmed by enforcement of Iowa's certificate-of-need program.

-FOURTH CLAIM FOR RELIEF On Behalf of Patient Plaintiffs (Substantive Due Process Violation)
+FOURTH CLAIM FOR RELIEF On behalf of Plaintiff-Patient (Federal Substantive Due Process Violation)

-- 252. Plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 251 above. - 253.
-The Due Process Clause of the Fourteenth Amendment protects certain unenumerated fundamental rights that are deeply rooted in this Nation's history and tradition and implicit in the concept of ordered liberty, such that neither liberty nor justice would exist if they were sacrificed. - 254.
-This Nation has long entrusted in individuals those fundamentally personal medical decisions that lie at the core of personal autonomy, self-determination, and selfdefense.
+- 216. Plaintiffs reallege and incorporate by reference each and every allegation set forth in ¶¶ 1 through 216 above. - 217.
+The Due Process Clause of the Fourteenth Amendment protects certain unenumerated fundamental rights that are deeply rooted in this Nation's history and tradition and implicit in the concept of ordered liberty, such that neither liberty nor justice would exist if they were sacrificed. - 218.
+This nation has long entrusted in individuals those fundamentally personal medical decisions that lie at the core of personal autonomy, self-determination, and selfdefense.

-- 255. A right of control over one's body has deep roots in the common law and American constitutional law. - 256.
-The right to personal autonomy includes a person's legal and uninterrupted enjoyment of his or her life, limbs, body, and health, as well as the preservation of his or her health from such practices as may prejudice or annoy it. - 257.
-Certificate-of-need requirements like Iowa's did not exist before 1964. - 258.
-The Due Process Clause of the Fourteenth Amendment protects a fundamental individual right to, without arbitrary or irrational restrictions, voluntarily seek approved medical treatment from a willing and licensed provider. - 259.
-Iowa does not have a compelling government interest in denying patient plaintiffs their right to access approved medical procedures from licensed physician plaintiffs. - 260.
-Even if the state were to have a compelling interest, the certificate-of-need program is not narrowly tailored to achieve that goal. - 261.
-In fact, Iowa does not even have a legitimate government interest in denying patient plaintiffs their right to access routine, safe, affordable, and licensed medical procedures from physician plaintiffs. - 262.
-The only purpose behind Iowa's certificate-of-need scheme is to protect existing medical providers from economic competition.
-Iowa is denying patient plaintiffs the right to receive their preferred, safe, and affordable medical care solely to ensure that patient plaintiffs' healthcare spending flows to businesses of Iowa's choice instead of to the physicians of the patients' choice. - 263.
-Economic protectionism is not a legitimate government interest.
+- 219. A right of control over one's body has deep roots in the common law and American constitutional law. - 220.
+The right to personal autonomy includes a person's legal and uninterrupted enjoyment of his or her life, limbs, body, and health, as well as the preservation of his or her health from such practices as may prejudice or annoy it. - 221.
+Certificate-of-need laws did not exist prior to 1964. - 222.
+The Due Process Clause of the Fourteenth Amendment protects a fundamental individual right to, without arbitrary or irrational restrictions, willingly seek approved medical treatment from a willing and licensed provider. - 223.
+The purpose behind Iowa's certificate-of-need program is to protect established Iowa healthcare facilities from economic competition. - 224.
+Iowa does not have a compelling government interest in denying plaintiff-patient his right to access approved medical procedures from licensed plaintiff-physicians. - 225.
+Even if the state were to have a compelling interest, the certificate-of-need program is not narrowly tailored to achieve that goal. - 226.
+In fact, Iowa does not even have a legitimate government interest in denying plaintiff-patient his right to access routine, safe, affordable, and licensed medical procedures from plaintiff-physicians. - 227.
+Economic protectionism is not a legitimate government interest. - 228.
+Even if Iowa has a legitimate interest in denying patients their right to access approved medical procedures from the licensed plaintiff-physicians, Iowa's certificate-of-need scheme irrationally forces plaintiff-patient Jensen and other Iowans to pay more, receive lower quality care, and risk higher rates of infection by undergoing treatments at local hospitals, which are exempt from certain certificate-of-need requirements when they add new outpatient facilities.

-- 264. Even if Iowa has a legitimate interest in denying patients their right to access approved medical procedures from the licensed physician plaintiffs, Iowa's certificate-of-need scheme irrationally forces patient plaintiffs and other Iowans to pay more, receive lower quality care, and risk higher rates of infection by undergoing treatments at local hospitals, which are exempt from certain certificate-of-need requirements when they add new outpatient facilities. - 265.
-Patient plaintiffs Jensen and Driesen have been and continue to be harmed by enforcement of Iowa's certificate-of-need program because it unconstitutionally inhibits their right to voluntarily seek approved medical treatment from a willing and licensed provider. - 266.
+- 229. Plaintiff-patient Jensen has been and continues to be harmed by enforcement of Iowa's certificate-of-need program because it unconstitutionally inhibits his right to willingly seek approved medical treatment from a willing and licensed provider. - 230.
 Therefore, Iowa's prohibition against opening an institutional health facility and offering surgery services without prior government approval, on its face and as applied, violates that right.